Faculty Promotion Guidelines

 - Include a copy of the solicitation letter.
-See the attached samples (Attachments F-1 and F-4) that at a minimum must be used.
-Schools and colleges may add text to the language of the template; however, for legal reasons, we strongly encourage you to use.
-Note that the text emphasized in BOLD italic font in both sample letters must be included in all solicitation letters.
-It is the responsibility of the Dean/Director to ensure that department chairs, or the appropriate equivalent, follow one of the two templates provided.
+See the text in the attached templates (Attachments F-1 and F-4) that at a minimum must be used.
+Schools and colleges may add text to the language of the template; however, for legal reasons, they cannot delete or change any language.
+It is the responsibility of the Dean/Director to ensure that department chairs, or the appropriate equivalent, follow one of the templates provided.

-- There are two templates: one for a candidate who does not have interdisciplinary appointments (Attachment F-1), and one for a candidate who does have interdisciplinary appointments, which highlights promotion considerations based on interdisciplinary research (Attachment F-2).
+- There are four templates: one for an Instructional tenure track candidate who does not have interdisciplinary appointments (Attachment F-1), and one for an Instructional tenure track candidate who does have interdisciplinary appointments, which highlights promotion considerations based on interdisciplinary research (Attachment F-2).
 There are also templates for Clinical Instructional track candidates (Attachment F-3) and for Research Professor track candidates (Attachment F-4).

 i.
 Brief Description of the Credentials of External Reviewers and Their Relationship to the Candidates (Attachment G)